DaveBenham/VenomPremium/README.md

 There are raw outputs for each of the Spice waveforms.

-The diagram below demonstrates the waveform shapes, phase relationships, and sync behavior of all six raw Spice waveforms.
-The Positive and Negative oscillators are at the same frequency, and Spice Skew is enabled.
+The diagram below demonstrates the shapes, phase relationships, and sync behavior of all six raw Spice waveforms.
+The Positive and Negative oscillators are at the same frequency, and the Spice Sync button is enabled in the Slice section.
 Note how the Positive Spice is synced at the rising edge of the Slice square wave, and the Negative Spice is synced at the falling edge of the Slice square wave.
+Spice Sync is typically not useful when the Slice frequency is higher than the Spice frequencies.
+But when Slice is slower, the sync can produce harmonious results regardless what Spice frequencies are chosen.

 ![Raw Spice waveforms image](doc/RawSpicePhaseSyncBehavior.png)

 ### FREQ (Positive/Negative spice frequency) knob
-The Freq control determines the base frequency of the Positive or Negative Spice oscillator.
+The Freq knob adjusts the base frequency of the Positive or Negative Spice oscillator.
 The knob has an 8 octave range.
 The absolute values of the range depend on the settings of the Spice Oct (octave) knob and Slice Slow button (from the Slice Oscillator section).
 With the Octave at 0 and the Slow option off, the knob ranges from 16.352 to 4186 Hz, with the default noon position at C4 (261.63 Hz).
 With the Octave at 0 and the Slow option enabled, the knob ranges from 0.125 to 32 Hz, with the default noon position at 2 Hz.

 ### OCT (Positive/Negative Spice octave) knob
 Adjusts the range of the Positive or Negative Spice Frequency knob in one octave increments.
 The Octave knob ranges from -2 to 2, with the default noon position at 0.